Nerian/Nerian.github.io/about.md

 I love participating in open source projects and using cutting edge technologies.
 I hold a degree on Computer Science by the university [Pablo de Olavide](http://www.upo.es/).
 I am a [Mendicant University Alumni](http://mendicantuniversity.org/).

-I love Ruby, MongoDB, Behaviour Driven Development, Photography, Windsurf and swimming.
+I love Ruby, MongoDB, Behavior Driven Development, Reading, Photography, Windsurf and swimming.

 My code is available in [Github](https://github.com/Nerian).
 Some of my popular open source projects are: